memgraph/docs/mage/query-modules/python/migrate.md

 ### `mysql(table_or_sql, config, config_path, params)`

-With `migrate.mysql` you can access MySQL and execute queries.
+With `migrate.mysql` you can access a MySQL database and execute queries.
 The result table is converted into a stream, and returned rows can be used to create or create graph structures. `config` must be at least empty map.
-If `config_path` is passed, every key,value pair from JSON file will overwrite any values in `config` file.
+If a `config_path` to a JSON file is passed, every key,value pair from the file will overwrite any values in the `config` file.

 #### Input: